 At first, most historians believed that the Antikythera dated back to 125 BCE.
-However, recent findings show that Antikythera mechanism was invented 205 BCE.
-Aside from being the first computer made, the instrument is considered the first machine ever built.
+However, recent findings show that Antikythera mechanism was invented in 205 BCE.
+Aside from being the first-known computerish thing made, the instrument is considered the first-known machine ever built.

 The famed archaeologist Valerios Stais was the man responsible for discovering the Antikythera mechanism.
 Stais discovered it in 1902 in a pile of shipwrecked items close to the island Antikythera in Greece, hence its name “Antikythera”.

-Standing at about 7 to 8 inches across, the Antikythera, with its bronze gears and display dials, is proudly displayed at the National museum of Archaeology in Athens.
+Standing at about 7 to 8 inches across, the Antikythera, with its bronze gears and display dials, is proudly displayed at the National museum of Archaeology in Athens, Greece.

 The ancient Greeks had showers and laid out plumbing systems

 They had reasonably good plumbing systems that were made of lead pipes.
 Places like ancient Crete had underground clay pipes that provided flowing water as well as other sanitation needs.
 We know of this because of an Athenian vase had a picture of a female shower cabin.
 It is therefore likely that the various gymnasiums and sports clubs (particularly at Pergamum) in ancient Greece had public bathrooms flowing with water.

 Theater was invented in ancient Greece